 What can one say that has not already been said of a work that almost certainly enjoys the position of being the best known and loved of Bach's secular cantatas?
 Like the Peasant Cantata, it is not about winds, oceans mythical or historical characters; this is a miniature operetta about recognisable people, their preoccupations and interests.
 It evokes, for the modern listener, echoes of that attractive and manipulative minx, Suzanna, in Mozart's Marriage of Figaro, and it doubtless was composed to be presented dramatically for the entertainment of the customers in Zimmermann's coffee house.
 Dating from the mid 1730s, it remains a perfectly conceived mini-drama that amuses and reflects aspects of human characteristics with which we all find ourselves familiar.

-And yet it is a modestly scored chamber piece, requiring fewer than a dozen musicians, a string quartet, flute, harpsichord and three singers.
+And yet it is a modestly scored chamber piece, requiring fewer than a dozen musicians, a string quartet, bass, flute, harpsichord and three singers.

 Tenor (narrator) recitative.

 The role of the tenor is minimal but important.
 As in the passions, he is the narrator who, in this work, sets the initial scene, sums up towards the end and contributes to the closing ensemble.
 Otherwise we have a soprano and bass, a father and daughter whose relationship many can readily attune to, even today.

 The opening tenor recitative addresses the audience, commanding attention whilst setting out the basic scenario----be silent, do not chatter and listen----Mr. Schlendrian approaches with his daughter, Liesgen----he is growling like a bear----but hear for yourselves what she has done to him.